You asked, I answered! Here’s my guide to the vlogging equipment you need to get started…

 GoPro Accessories

 You can buy as many or as few of these as you like.
-I decided to buy a big batch like this when I was starting out as I wanted to experiment as much as possible and it was far more economical to buy in bulk.
 I find the following really useful:

 A Card Reader

 This sounds trivial to begin with but gets really important really quickly.
 In my experience, the biggest obstacle to publishing good work is managing to keep on top of it all.
-To stay organised and move files from A to B seamlessly before firing them off into the alphabet soup of social media, backups and everything else online.
+To stay organised and move files from A to B seamlessly before firing them off into the alphabet soup of social media, backup everything online.
 A card reader is a small piece of equipment that plugs into your computer.
 You put the memory card from your camera into that instead of fiddling around with wireless connections or wires.
-The files transfer much fast that way.
+The files transfer much faster that way.

 Spare Batteries